2300 S. St. Paul St., Denver, CO 80210

 Discovery Link at University Park is hiring for a Program Leader and Staff Aide.
 If you enjoy working with kids and are looking for a fun, part-time job opportunity then you should join the UPark Discovery Link team!
 We offer a flexible schedule, perfect for college students and parents.
 Click HERE for more information and instructions on applying.
 Please contact Ms. Julia Lamberton for more information.

 University Park Elementary Calendar

-Congratulations to last week's 5 Star Wizard Hat students!
-They were recognized by their teachers for positive behavior.
+Congratulations to last week's Owl Ticket students!
+They were recognized by their teachers for above and beyond positive behavior.

-*At the end of each month we will be donating all clothing in the lost and found and anything left in the halls (all clothing will go into our little red school house in our parking lot).
+*At the end of each month we will be donating all clothing in the lost and found and anything left in the halls.